 Mimosa hostilis inner root bark from Mexico.
 A consistent fine powder for the most efficient extractions.

-MHRB is a starting material with an extraordinarily high concentration of tannins.
+MHRB is material with an extraordinarily high concentration of tannins.
 That is why it’s worth our time grinding the root bark so finely.
 Tanners will love the texture, which at stages of tanning will provide not only tannin, but also friction.
-Tanners use blades, often obliquely, to removing fatty tissue and flesh from the hide.
+Tanners use blades obliquely to remove fatty tissue and flesh from the hide.
 Afterwards, mimosa comes in to its own, “sanding” the skin and tanning as it goes.
 If you require a rougher texture mimosa, try our Fine Shredded Mimosa.

 Similarly, anyone seeking to get the most pigment per pound (this is one of our most expensive dyes), will appreciate that the hard grind has been done.
-Smaller test samples are available of both our shredded and ground mimosa hostilis, click here.
+Smaller test samples are available of both our shredded and ground mimosa hostilis here.

 We ship in plain old fashioned biodegradable packaging, free within the UK, and even the cellophane bag will degrade in a municipal compost

 The best part in the right way.